 In FY24, Children Believe has extended emergency food kits, child nutritional support, or cash for relief assistance to 41,458 malnourished children and their families in countries affected by disaster.
 In Burkina Faso, with support from UNICEF and UNOCHA, we provided teacher training on education in emergencies, focusing on safe schools and psychosocial care to ensure children's education continues.
 We also extended emergency food support to over 12,400 people.
 Similarly, in Ethiopia, we responded to the humanitarian crisis in the Tigray Region.
 We collaborated with Child Fund International and supported over 2,370 (1,130 were girls) students in four schools with scholastic materials and provided non-food items to over 1,000 women and child-headed vulnerable families.
-Training on safer schools and implementation of a comprehensive school safety framework was also conducted for teachers, school supervisors, and local education workers in Kilte Awlaelo district of Tigray Region.
+Training on safer schools and implementation of a comprehensive school safety framework was also

+Number of emergency food kits, child nutritional support, or cash for relief assistance provided in countries affected by disaster conducted for teachers, school supervisors, and local education workers in Kilte Awlaelo district of Tigray Region.
 In India, we supported 200 families most affected by the Cyclone Michaag in targeted communities within our operational areas.
 In Ghana, Children Believe delivered food assistance to 150 Burkinabe asylum seekers at the Tarikom Refugee Centre in the Bawku West District of the Upper East Region.